gabmart1995/expenses-tracker-project/README.md

 - Configure a packager and babel manually add react and tailwind in the process
 - Split code
 - Knowledge about problems when creating production packaging

+#### next challenges
+- update design
+- transform into a pwa
+- install on your computer
+- work without internet connection